AstroDMx Capture - Technical Help for Windows

 You should test your USB2 camera before attempting to flash the firmware.

-ZWO USB3 cameras are not affected by this problem and should work perfectly with AstroDMx Capture for macOS.
+ZWO USB3 cameras are not affected by this problem and should work perfectly with AstroDMx Capture on Windows.

 Known Issues | All Platforms

 There are currently no known issues with this version.

 There are various issues with the ZWO USB2 cameras running under Linux and macOS.
 These issues are not caused by AstroDMx Capture but are due to these cameras having an invalid max packet size.
 These issues do not affect ZWO USB3 cameras.

 For more information about these issues, please see Technical help for Linux or Technical help for macOS page

 USB2 ZWO cameras can also be problematic under Microsoft Windows if the hardware is relatively new.
 For more information about these issues, please see Technical help for Windows

 If a DSLR is set to anything other than Manual then changing the exposure causes a segmentation fault and so AstroDMx Capture crashes.
 Make sure that the DSLR is set to Manual.

 Some ZWO cameras show multiple error messages during the connection routine.
 This issue will be fixed in the next release but for now, it is safe to dismiss the messages.